SavOK/YelpTime/README.md

 Insight Data Engineering Project

 **IMPORTANT** Before doing anything need to setup `config.py`
-## Step 1: Get the data to connect to API

 ### Yelp data: get the list of business in Boston